 Warmland House is a three-story residential facility with 30 shelter beds, 24 transitional apartments, a common-room, kitchen, dining room and offices.
 Breakfast and dinner are served daily in the dining room.
 Laundry and shower facilities are also provided.
 A physician is on site Thursday morning from 9:30am-12:30pm afternoons and a Foot Care Clinic is held the third Thursday of each month (please call the shelter 250.715.1132) to confirm the most up to date days and times).
 Warmland also has a volunteer and resident run garden.

 The shelter is on the same property as the Cowichan Sobering and Assessment Centre; however, each operates independently of the other.

 MOVING FORWARD PROGRAM:

 CMHA-CVB Warmland House provides transitional housing opportunities in the form of our 24 apartments.
 These are not landlord/tenancy rental agreements.
-Opportunities to secure transitional housing are based on commitment to a personal growth plan (Moving Forward Plan) developed in tandem with staff.
+Opportunities to secure apartment housing are based on commitment to a personal growth plan (Moving Forward Plan) developed in tandem with staff.
 Stable housing is part of any moving forward plan and part of an individual’s participation in Warmland’s (Moving Forward Plan Initiative).